minus--/arabic-letters-tutorial/README.md

 ## Introduction

 This tutorial was designed as an introduction to deep learning and Tensorflow 2.x for begineers from the MENA region.
 All the notebooks will be provided in English and Arabic version.
 The data used in this repo is a collection of handwritten arabic letters.
-The dataset was built by [Dr Mohamed Loey Ramadan](https://bu.edu.eg/staff/mloey) and can be find in [Kaggle](https://www.kaggle.com/mloey1/ahcd1) under Database Contents License (DbCL) v1.0.
+The dataset was built by [Dr Mohamed Loey Ramadan](https://bu.edu.eg/staff/mloey) and can be found in [Kaggle](https://www.kaggle.com/mloey1/ahcd1) under Database Contents License (DbCL) v1.0.

 A raw version of the data is provided in this repo without all the preprocessing done in the originally published data.